 The one glass skyscraper they did try – Tour Montparnasse – is universally hated, and was referred to more than once by locals as “the shame of Paris” while we were there (tell us how you really feel!).
 After it was built a law was put in place that no buildings taller than seven stories were to be built in the city centre.
 They weren’t messing around – they really hate that thing.
 They say the best view in Paris is from the viewing deck on top of Tour Montparnasse because it’s the one place you can’t see Tour Montparnasse!
 I think they dislike it more than bad cheese or cheap American wine.
 But I digress.

-Despite the “shame of Paris”, this is one of the world’s truly great cities, and you can feel the history wash over you as you walk down the street…so I was thrilled to be there twice in the last year and a half, both visits providing me plenty of opportunity to get out there and shoot.
-Here are some of the highlights (and don’t worry, none of them include Montparnasse):
+Despite the “shame of Paris”, this is one of the world’s truly great cities, and you can feel the history wash over you as you walk down the street…so I was thrilled to be there three times in the last few years for extended visits, providing me plenty of opportunity to get out there and shoot.
+Here are some of the highlights (and don’t worry, none of them include Montparnasse), including a few thoughts on getting some unique pics for yourself should you find yourself in Paris ready to shoot!

 The Eiffel Tower can be seen from locations all over the city.
-It makes it easy to use it as the dominant feature in a photo, or just as an accent / background element (as above).
+It makes it easy to use it as the dominant feature in a photo, or just as an accent / background element.

 One of my favourite parts of the city is Montmartre.
 With Sacre Coeur, the Moulin Rouge, and a generally funky vibe that I enjoy, this is a part of Paris I will always return to: